hobo0xcc/rvml/README.md

 `rvml` is a min-caml compiler that implements let-polymorphism. rvml's polymorphic type inference is implemented in level-based algorithm discovered by Didier Rémy.
-Code generation can generate codes with polymorphic types.
+Code generator can generate codes with polymorphic types.

 ## Require